When backpacking through Guatemala, one place you really must visit is the charming island of Flores.

 Instead, they get a commission for selling on behalf of the minibus owners.

-As such, make sure you ask your tour operator which minibus company you should ask for when you arrive.
+As such, make sure you check with your tour operator which minibus company you should ask for when you arrive.

 All buses pick up and drop off from the same point, which is just over the bridge when you enter Flores.
 They are not allowed to go any further.
 To help, the tour companies will pick you up at and drop you off at your hotel in a smaller car (for free).